chinmayhegde/fodl/_posts/2022-01-15-optimization01.md

 ---
 layout: page
-title: Chapter 4 - Optimization primer
+title: Chapter 4 - A primer on optimization
 categories: optimization
 date: 2022-01-15
 ---

-In the first few chapters, we covered several results related to the representation power of (both shallow and deep) neural networks.
-We obtained estimates --- sometimes tight ones --- for the sizes of neural networks needed to memorize a given dataset, or to simulate a given function.
+In the first few chapters, we covered several results related to the representation power of neural networks.
+We obtained estimates --- sometimes tight ones --- for the sizes of neural networks needed to memorize a given dataset, or to simulate a target prediction function.

 However, most of our theoretical results used somewhat funny-looking constructions of neural networks.
-Our hypothetical networks are all either too wide or too narrow.
+Our theoretically best-performing networks were all either too wide or too narrow, and didn't really look like the typical deep networks that we see in practice.

-But even beyond the issue of size, none of the (theoretically attractive) techniques that we used to memorize datasets resemble deep learning practice.
-When folks refer to "training models" they almost always are talking about fitting datasets via incremental, greedy, first-order algorithms such as gradient descent (GD), or stochastic variations (like SGD), or accelerations (like Adam), or some other similar approach.
+But even setting aside the issue of size, none of the (theoretically attractive) techniques that we used to memorize datasets resemble deep learning practice.
+When folks refer to "training models", they almost always are talking about fitting datasets to neural networks via local, greedy, first-order algorithms such as gradient descent (GD), or stochastic variations (like SGD), or accelerations (like Adam), or some other such approach.

 In the new few chapters, we address the question: